mogrady-professional/Java-Cipher-Encryption-Console-Application/README.md

 # Description

-Console Application using a pre-shared key to pair with random secret key to ensure validity of encryption via OTP One Time Pad.
-Substitutes each character with a random key.
-ArrayLists used as Data structures for characters.
+Console Application using a pre-shared key to pair with random secret key to ensure secure of encryption substitututing each character with a random key.
+ArrayLists are used as Data structures for characters.
 The application is wrapped as an executable application (.exe) using Launch4j and ready to go.

 # Scope